 If you’re looking to gain exposure and traction in the Land of the Rising Sun— you’d better study effective market entry thoroughly.
 It is essential to formulate a localized marketing plan focusing on brand identity, public relations, digital or online media, and your brand value.

 This article will discuss an overview of the Japanese marketing scene and effective digital marketing strategies to help you start.

 The Digital Landscape of Japan

-With over 4.2 billion active social media users in Japan, businesses must have a firm grasp on the country’s current digital landscape.
+With over 80% of Japan’s population being active social media users, businesses must have a firm grasp on the country’s current digital landscape.
 Knowing these insights will help you effectively target the local Japanese audience and monitor the next social media trends in the following years.

 Let’s take a closer look at a general overview of digital and online media usage in Japan.